Armgarr/ARMDesign/index.md

 # Alexander McGarrity

 ## Objective
-I have an incredible passion for all aspects of Game Design and love to create fun, interactive experiences.
+I have an incredible passion for mechanic/system design and love to create fun, interactive experiences.
+I am always looking to improve my skills as a designer and become the best I can be.

 I have strong production and team leading skills and excel in both leadership roles and within a team.
 My major aspiration is to become a Game Director.

 # Experience